VLepic/humanoid-robot-simulation/README.md

 ### Option 2: Manual Docker Run

-If you prefer not to use Compose, manually define volumes:
+If you prefer not to use Compose, manually define volumes, parameters and pass usb devices:

 ```bash
 docker run -it --rm \